Our commitment to you and the protection of your data

-We’re committed to helping Slack customers and users understand, and where applicable, comply with the General Data Protection Regulation (GDPR).
-The GDPR is the most comprehensive EU data privacy law in decades, and went into effect on May 25, 2018.
+We’re committed to helping Slack customers and users understand and, where applicable, comply with the General Data Protection Regulation (GDPR).
+The GDPR is the most comprehensive EU data privacy law in decades and came into effect on 25 May 2018.

-Besides strengthening and standardizing user data privacy across the EU nations, it introduces new or additional obligations on all organizations that handle EU citizens’ personal data, regardless of where the organizations are located.
+In addition to strengthening and standardising user data privacy across EU member states, it introduces new or additional obligations on all organisations that handle EU citizens’ personal data, regardless of where the organisations are located.
 On this page, we explain how we help our customers comply with the GDPR.

 The GDPR’s updated requirements are significant and our global team has adapted Slack’s product offerings, operations and contractual commitments to help customers comply with the regulation.
 Measures we have implemented include: